aleksandermajos/BIGAI/README.md

 # BIGAI

-*⭐️ Like this repo? please star & consider donating to keep it maintained*
+**THIS REPO IS SUPPLEMENT OF YT CHANNEL: ** https://www.youtube.com/channel/UCLNTRwFXhwYRjva_NffipAA *⭐️ Like this repo? please star & consider donating to keep it maintained*

 <a href="https://www.buymeacoffee.com/aleksanderu" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>

-**MODULAR FRAMEWORK BASED ON MACHINE LEARNING AND DEEP LEARNING ALGORITHMS** by Aleksander Majos
+**MODULAR FRAMEWORK BASED ON MACHINE LEARNING AND DEEP LEARNING ALGORITHMS CONTAINS FOLLOWING PARTS:
+-ENGINE
+-SCHOOL
+-TRAINER
+-BUSINESS
+** by Aleksander Majos

 > **BEWARE**: This is a work in progress!
 >